-Creative Work FundSan Francisco
+Creative Work FundSan Francisco, CA

 Through an ArtPlace investment, the distinguished San Francisco-based Creative Work Fund has been seeking proposals from performing artists and media artists to undertake collaborative projects with community members and nonprofit organizations.
 The grants will provide incentives for artists and residents to work together to solve problems and renew the social and economic fabric of urban, suburban and small town communities within this distinctive, rapidly-changing region.

 Frances Phillips, Director of the Creative Work Fund is thrilled to announce the recipients of Creative Work Fund/ArtPlace grants for collaborations between artists and nonprofit organizations that are undertaking creative placemaking in four Northern California counties.
 Each project received a grant of up to $40,000 to catalyze new partnerships and undertake new efforts to improve communities.

 Recipients of the Creative Work Fund/ArtPlace funds are based in greater San Francisco Bay Area counties that receive limited philanthropic support.
 Two grantees are creating media works that will draw people to exhibits, screenings, and conversations about enhancing livability and local economies in Modesto and Tracy—cities hit hard by the foreclosure crisis.
 In Hollister, songwriters and a music school are bringing together community members to write songs and form performing groups.
 Culminating performances and a CD will reflect residents’ challenges and resilience during the economic downturn.
 In Sonoma County, performing artists are creating a song cycle in conjunction with organic farming activists, and an independent filmmaker is helping a local natural history association keep a park open in the face of state budget cuts.